 A Public Trustee also offers services of Personal Finance Administration.
 Apart from providing legal counsel regarding your finances, an attorney also manages your income sources and ensures the payment of all bills and accounts on time.
 Moreover, they also make sure that you maintain a budget.

 Public Trustees provide administrative services to those individuals who are unable to manage finances on their own.
 These include minors, disable people and the elderly.
 However, someone who has suffered an injury can also seek these services.
 For someone to avail of these services, they need to prove that they cannot take care of their finances.
 Usually, it is a guardian who provides relevant evidence on a person’s behalf.
 In addition to this, they maintain a record of all the incomes, bills, assets, properties, etc.

 In addition to this, most Public Trustees also provide administrator services for NDIS.
 The National Disability Insurance Scheme (NDIS) is a government-led initiative that offers financial support for people with disabilities.
 The purpose of the scheme is to help disabled individuals achieve their goals and become more independent.
 You can find more about NDIS on this website.

 Public Trustees appoint a Trust Office to help them with the finances.
 As an NDIS service provider, the aim is to ensure that the client receives benefits from the scheme.

-Hiring a Public Trustee to help you in managing finances can be of great help.
+Hiring a Public Trustee to help manage finances for a client can be of great help.
 In the case of a deceased person, hiring them ensures that your assets and property are in the hands of professionals, who will get the job done.